Main Priorities

 Main Initiatives:

-- Create a comprehensive, searchable database of region-specific resources relevant to Veterans
+• Create a map of region-specific resources relevant to Veterans

 Team Lead: Walter Sachs